frenchdonuts/neoql/src/doc/DesignNote.rst

 A top level manager (called a database) manages those lists|tables.
 It handles all the access, Create, Update Insert Delete, but also almost all SQL queries.

+The solution aim at answering a poorly adressed issue: middle man model.
+We all know of solution for the hardcore model ( ORM, database, JPA, JDO etc.).
+But we are left on our own to handle models between _Entities_ (i.e. objects extracted from the hardcore model) and the GUI.
+There is a necessary data buffer between both.
+The final GUI modeled everything the user can see:

+  - selection
+  - button status
+  - list order
+  - filtering
+  -  ...

+The hardcore model don't bother handling those stuff, fortunately.
+Nevertheless, GUI developper do have to bother, this is their job, and unfortunately there is no "good" tool to adress this issue.
+NeoQL aim at solving this necessary in-between data-buffer.

+The idea behind NeoQL was to model data reusing the benefits of SQL-like data management.
-The power of the solution is that there is no "good" way to model relations in pure object.
+Because after at least 15 years of developping GUI we believe that there is no "good" way to model relations in pure object. relation tends to be modelled as collection attached to the object itself.
-There is always the case when you want to filter a list.
+Those collections should never be editable, for the same reason OOP recommends to hide data, and expose methods instead.
+If you expose those collections as editable collections, then in the GUI Controller you will add/remove items from those collections.
+Unfortunately, those collections are linked together by hidden relations (like selected list and unselected list, one beeing exlusive of the other).
+Therefore, the GUI Controller decides wich items goes where, therefore it's hard to change those list definition.
+So exposing editable list moves their definition into the client code, there is no need to explain why this is bad.

+Let's sum it up in a quick use case.
-For instance, in a GUI where you want to select items among existing ones, there are two way to do:
+In a GUI where you want to select items among existing ones, there are two way to do:

   - two lists: the selected ones, and the unselected ones.
-The problem with this models is that in the GUI you might need to display all the available ones.
+You drag and drop items from one list to another.

   - two lists: the selected ones, and all the availables.

-The problem is that in the two solutions, you would not do the object operations (for instance selecting an items) in the same way:

-  - to select you need to move the items from one list to the other one.

-  - to select you need to copy the items from the all list to the selected list.

-This is just to describe the differences of implementations for just the selection behaviour.
-In a real life GUI there a hundreds of such small behaviours.
-But moving necessary
+You display the available list, along with a check box and check selected items.

 Hence wrong silution